Tim Metcalfe: Storylines

-In January 2014, Tim decides to turn over a new leaf and set up his own window cleaning business, and he leaves the building trade.
-He also moves in with Sally and her daughter, Sophie (Brooke Vincent).
-Maddie Heath (Amy James-Kelly) breaks into the house while Tim is there and when he tries to stop her, Maddie punches him.
-Embarrassed by what has happened, Tim lies to police and tells them a man broke in and he confronted him.
-Maddie tells Sophie what she did and she tells Tim that she knows Maddie punched him, but agrees to not tell Sally.
+In January 2014, Tim turns over a new leaf, leaving the building trade to set up his own window cleaning business.
+He moves in with Sally, and her daughter Sophie (Brooke Vincent).
+Maddie Heath (Amy James-Kelly) breaks into the house while Tim is at home, and when he tries to stop her, Maddie punches him.
+Embarrassed, Tim lies to police, telling them a man broke in, and that he confronted the burglar.
+Maddie confesses her crime to Sophie, telling her Tim knows it was her.
+Sophie asks her not to tell Sally.
 Weeks later, Maddie accidentally lets slip to Sally what really happened.

-In May 2014, Tim and Sally realise that their relationship is not working, so Tim decides to move out and rearranges a letting agreement with Dev Alahan (Jimmi Harkishin), so that he continue seeing Faye.
-The couple later realise they were wrong to split after one argument and redeclare their love.
-Sally is delighted when Tim proposes, but both realise they are not ready for marriage.
-Upon the return of Sally's ex-husband, Kevin Webster (Michael Le Vell) from Frankfurt, Tim decides to buy his 50% share of their house so he and Sally can have a proper future together.
+In May 2014, Tim and Sally feel their relationship is not working.
+Tim decides to move out, making arrangements with Dev Alahan (Jimmi Harkishin), so that he can continue to see Faye.
+The couple then realise they were wrong to split, after a single argument, and recommit.
+Sally is delighted when Tim proposes, but the couple agrees they're not ready for marriage.
+Sally's ex-husband, Kevin Webster (Michael Le Vell) returns from Frankfurt, which motivates Tim to buy his share of the house, so Sally and he can share a future.